A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Alternative solution procedure for infeasible problems

-where $\alpha_{E}$, $\alpha_{l}$, and $\alpha_{h}$ are the significance levels for the $t$-tests for coefficients, diagnostics for residual linearity, and residual heteroscedasticity, respectively.
-Note that function $q$ includes percentage transform functions $w_1(p,\alpha)$ and $w_2(p,\alpha)$ to indicate the percentage gap from the significance levels.
-We introduce these functions for the following two reasons.
-First, we want to accurately measure the insignificance of the p-values when the significance levels are at different scales.
-Second, we do not want to apply penalties if the p-value is within the significance level.
+Function $f_q(S_{\text{best}}, S_{\text{new}})$ returns the better solution between $S_{\text{best}}$ and $S_{\text{new}}$ by quantifying the quality of the solutions using the penalty function $q$ for solution $S$, introduced below.
+Note that function $q$ includes percentage transform functions $w_1(p,\alpha)$ and $w_2(p,\alpha)$ to indicate the percentage gap between the significance levels.
+We introduce these functions because first we want to accurately measure the insignificance of the $p$-values when the significance levels are at different scales, and second, we do not want to apply penalties if the $p$-value falls within the significance level.